DamianICL/ARCsolver_prolog/README.md

 https://sicstus.sics.se/download4.html

 ### Python
-We are providing you with a python virtual environment '/vol/lab/ml/venv_tests'.
+Tests run on python virtual environment '/vol/lab/ml/venv_tests'.

-You could also create your own virtual environment and install numpy, pandas and matplotlib.
+You can install numpy, pandas and matplotlib via the requirements file.

-The coursework was tested with python3.8.
-You are advised to use the same, though later versions will probably work.

 ## Usage
 To start with, activate the virtual environment and run `solution_tests.py`, which will generate images in the `plots` directory demonstrating the tasks.